 - Family ($5).
 The Family tier adds access to Acorns Early, which unlocks investment accounts for kids through UGMA and UTMA custodial accounts.

-Here’s the math: The three tiers cost $12, $36 or $60 per year.
+Here’s the math: The two tiers cost $36 or $60 per year.
 Many asset management companies charge a variable fee equal to a small percentage of your overall investment dollars.
 Any reasonable Acorns review will mention that the company’s flat rates can be expensive for the amount you’re investing.

 Here’s some more math: If you’re on the Personal tier and you have a balance of $100, you’re paying a management fee of 36%.
 For context, competitor Betterment charges 0.25% per year.
 It would require a balance of more than $10,000 to reach that figure with Acorns.